Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated `mini-sucroa`: Removed `horizontal` tables, added `sticky` for `header` and `footer`, added `tooltip`, disabled legacy support in `utility`.
 Updated the rest of the components as required (minor changes).
 - Updated `mini-sucroa` flavor description.
 - Decided to drop `mini-classic`, not worth it in the long run.
 See #57 for details.

+# v2.1.1 Development log

+## 20170329

+- Started code cleanup and updating.
+- Updated `core` by moving all of the variable definitions and defaults at the top of the module's file.
+- Updated both flavor files to deal with the indentation and column problems (only for the `core` module so far).
+Readability is a lot better, but consistency is a little bit worse.
+For all intents and purposes, this is the way to go for this release, as the previous styling was impossible to read for the most part in many setups.